Pisti-Booboo/hello-world/.github/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [atom@github.com](mailto:atom@github.com).
+You can report unacceptable behavior to [atom@github.com](mailto:atom@github.com).

 ## What should I know before I get started?